SteelCompendium/compendium/docs/Classes/Fury/Stormwight Kits/Corven/Aspect Benefits.md

 # Aspect Benefits

 You gain an edge on tests made to hide and sneak.
-Whenever you are falling, you can use your Animal Form ability as a free triggered action.
+Additionally, whenever you are falling, you can use a free triggered action to use your Aspect of the Wild ability.